-Position your hands on the patient’s iliac crests (ensure to clearly explain and gain consent prior to doing this).
+Position your hands on the patient’s iliac crests (make sure to clearly explain each of the steps and gain consent prior to doing this).

 Observe carefully if the hip on the unsupported side lifts or droops.

-If the patient is using your arms for support, you will feel them pressing down more on your arm if their abductors are unable to support their weight.
+If the patient is using your arms for support, you will feel them pressing down on one of your arms if their hip abductors are unable to support their weight.

-Abductors should be sufficiently strong to keep the pelvis level during a single-leg leg stance, but it is normal to see a slight elevation of the pelvis on the unsupported site (this is due to the abductor muscles contracting)3 (Fig 1).
+Abductors should be sufficiently strong to keep the pelvis level during a single leg stance, but it is normal to see a slight elevation of the pelvis on the unsupported site (this is due to the abductor muscles contracting – see Figure 1).3

-Positive sign (pathological): The pelvis of the unsupported side sags due to a failure of the abductor muscles to stabilise the hip onto the weight-bearing femur (Fig 2).
+A positive Trendelenburg’s sign (pathological) involves sagging of the pelvis on the unsupported side due to the abductor muscles failing to stabilise the hip towards the weight-bearing femur (see Figure 2).